rkt/rkt/README.md

 Keep in mind while running through the examples that right now `rkt` needs to be run as root for most operations.

 ## rkt basics

+### Building App Container Images (ACIs)

+rkt's native image format is ACI, defined in the [App Container spec](Documentation/app-container.md).
+To build ACIs, a simple way to get started is by using [`actool`](https://github.com/appc/spec/#working-with-the-spec).
+Another good resource is the [appc build repository](https://github.com/appc/build-repository) which has resources for building ACIs from a number of popular projects and languages.
+There are also tools for converting [Docker images to ACIs](https://github.com/appc/docker2aci) (although note that rkt can [also run Docker images natively](Documentation/running-docker-images.md) directly from Docker repositories by using this library internally).

+The example below uses a pre-built ACI for [etcd](https://github.com/coreos/etcd) (you can see how this was built [here](https://github.com/coreos/etcd/blob/master/scripts/build-aci)).

 ### Downloading an App Container Image (ACI)